anderspippi/smelly/docs/kittens/transfer.rst

 This kitten has the ability to use the rsync_ protocol to only transfer the differences between files.
 To turn it on use the :option:`--transmit-deltas
-<kitty +kitten transfer --transmit-deltas>` option.
+<smelly +kitten transfer --transmit-deltas>` option.
 Note that this will actually
 be slower when transferring small files because of round trip overhead, so use with care.